-With the exception of 4 graduate credits of research, taken during the spring semester of the MA Exam, students in the MA program may not register for Research credit unless approved by the Director of Graduate Studies for thesis research.
+With the exception of 4 graduate credits of research, taken during the spring semester of the MA Exam, students in the MA program may not register for Research credit unless approved by the DGS for thesis research.
 In any case, the authorization of the DGS is required to register for any Research Credits.

 Students can take courses in any of the tracks offered by the Department: Spanish or Latin American Literature and Cultural studies, Pedagogy or Creative writing.
-Students wishing to continue to the Ph.D. must pass the regular MA Exam, and request acceptance in writing or formally apply to the PhD Program (depending on current Graduate School Policies).
+Students wishing to continue to the Ph.D. must pass the regular MA Exam, and formally apply to the PhD Program.
 Students in the Pedagogy track must pass an MA exam in Pedagogy based on the Pedagogy Reading List and their coursework in the field.